mwelz/mwelz.github.io/_pages/about.md

 My research iterests are (details are on my [research page]()):

-* Robust statistics in non-continuous data;
+* Robust statistics with non-continuous data;
-* Empirical process theory and high-dimensional statistics;
+* Mathematical statistics (Empirical processes and high-dimensional models);
 * Statistical computing and computational statistics;
 * Applied statistics and field-specific problem solving, in particular in medicine, psychology, and economics.